Frequently asked questions

 How can you help a person with autism?

-We should all put ourselves in the place of the person in front of us, that will make things easier.
-Empathizing (in what he can feel or how he can understand his environment) will lead to an “autism friendly” environment.
-This fact will help reduce environmental stress, understand your environment and facilitate communication.
+We all need to put ourselves in the shoes of the person in front of us, this will make things easier.
+Empathy (what they might feel or how they might understand their environment) will create an autism friendly environment.
+This will help to reduce environmental stress, increase understanding and facilitate communication.

 Is autism curable?

-No. It’s not a disease, it’s a condition and therefore not “cured”.
+No. It is not a disease, it is a condition and therefore not ‘curable’.

 Privacidad